 I know lots of other couple use telephone calls and Skype to keep their D/s dynamics and relationships kindled while they are apart, and while we have spoken on the phone a few times, we are usually pretty content with the written form of messaging.
 We do have a sexy Skype scene suggested for a future date, but we haven’t quite got round to doing it yet.

 I think it is definitely important to find the ways of connecting that work for you, and it’s even more important to make it known that connecting and maintaining your relationship/dynamic is important to you too.
 We all have different needs and expectations for this kind of thing, and it can be easy to get frustrated if those needs aren’t being met.
 If one partner is content to Skype once a week though and the other would love a daily Good Morning text, someone is going to be bummed out and the other person will have no idea why.

-I’m also a big believer in letting someone know if you’re pattern of communication will change.
+I’m also a big believer in letting someone know if your pattern of communication will change.
 It takes no time at all to send a message letting someone know you will be unable to access your phone for part of the day.
-I think suddenly going incommunicado on someone when you’d usually be freely messaging them for example can actually be a bit mean.
+I think suddenly going incommunicado on someone when you’d usually be freely messaging them, for example, can actually be a bit mean.
 Some of us are natural-born worriers and will leap to all kinds of crazy conclusions.
 Letting us know you’re going to a business dinner, meeting friends or going on a date can ease a lot of worries that needn’t be present.